gitcompu/pcbwork/PCBHatHat.md

   6) **SW-LM35Z** (@ Top Right) - Connect Mega 328 pin PC0 (A0) to either connector pin CA2 or to LM35Z Analog temperature sensor.
   7) **PB0-GP1** (@ Top Middle) - Connects PB0 Mega 328 pin to either 5G1 or 5G5
   8) **PB1-GP2** (@ Top Middle) - Connects PB1 Mega 328 pin to either 5G2 or 5G7
-  9) **RGB8_PI_TINY** - Route with PB2 of (Mega 328) or 5G1 to Data input of the circular RGB LED strip In simple words Mega 328's A0 and A1 either connect to Analog sensors (LM35Z temperature or Magnet Hall respectively) or to the connector 328-2A1D-5V.
-Similarly PD4 connect either to DHT11or to Joystick or to connector MEGA-3DIGI-5V.
+  9) **RGB8_PI_TINY** - Route with PB2 of (Mega 328) or 5G1 to Data input of the circular RGB LED strip.

+In simple words Mega 328's A0 and A1 either connect to Analog sensors (LM35Z temperature or Magnet Hall respectively) or to the connector 328-2A1D-5V.
+Similarly PD4 connect either to DHT11 or to Joystick or to connector MEGA-3DIGI-5V.
 While PD5 connect either to TSOP-4838 (IR Recv IC) or to connector MEGA-3DIGI-5V.

 ### Do not power on board unless you have
   1) Choosen right 5 V supply either from RPi or Ext or FTDI  by jumper PWR-SW-5V (@ Left Bottom)